opnfv/onosfw/docs/installationprocedure/feature.configuration.rst

 Abstract
 ========

-This document describes how to config the Colorado release of OPNFV when using installers as a deployment tool to deploy onosfw, covering it's limitations, dependencies and required system resources.
+This document describes how to use various OPNFV installers to install and configure OPNFV Danube release with ONOS as the SDN controller.
+It also outlines the system resource requirements, dependencies and limitations.

 License
 =======

-Colorado release of OPNFV when using installers to deploy onosfw Docs (c) by Lucius (HUAWEI)
+Using Installers to Deploy ONOSFW for OPNFV Danube Release (c) by Lucius (HUAWEI)

-Colorado release of OPNFV when using installers to deploy onosfw Docs are licensed under a Creative Commons Attribution 4.0 International License.
+The Using Installers to Deploy ONOSFW for OPNFV Danube Release document is licensed under a Creative Commons Attribution 4.0 International License.
 You should have received a copy of the license along with this.
 If not, see <http://creativecommons.org/licenses/by/4.0/>.